Hussain-techie/TECH-project/README.md

 # TECH-project
-This is final task of ACM SIG TECH in which i uploaded my python project so please have a look on it
+This is final task of ACM SIG TECH in which i uploaded my python project so please have a look on it...

+My python project is a virtual clinic , all the information regarding my project is on "MEDICOX-Project.pdf". here you can see all the information like working description ,input/output interface etc. is easily explained on it.

+Hope you will enjoy this...